About Web Dewey

-- An easy to use, browser based interface that allows you to search the DDC (and related terminology) efficiently and navigate intuitively.
+- An easy-to-use, browser-based interface allows you to efficiently search the DDC (and related terminology) and navigate intuitively.

 - Library of Congress Subject Headings (LCSH) that have been intellectually mapped to Dewey headings by DDC editors.